 - 4 packets unflavored gelatin

-- Place the cold water in a heat-proof glass measuring cup.
+- Into a heatproof glass measuring cup, pour the cold water.
 Sprinkle the gelatin over the water while stirring with a rubber spatula.
 The resulting mixture will be a super-thick mass, much like clay, but keep stirring.
-When all the gelatin is sprinkled on, try to get all the dry bits off the side of the measuring cup and off the spatula (as well as any moist bits) and press onto the surface of the gelatin mass.
+When all the gelatin is sprinkled on, try to get all the dry bits off the side of the measuring cup and off the spatula (as well as any moist bits), and press onto the surface of the gelatin mass.

-- Cover the measuring cup with plastic wrap and let the mixture rest for 10 minutes.
-Fill a medium-sized saucepan half full with water, set over medium heat and bring the water to a simmer.
-Remove the plastic wrap from the measuring cup and place it in the water.
+- Cover the measuring cup with plastic wrap, and let the mixture rest for 10 minutes.
+Fill a medium-size saucepan half full with water, set over medium heat, and bring the water to a simmer.
+Remove the plastic wrap from the measuring cup, and place it in the water.
 Let the mass of gelatin melt, stirring occasionally and gently.
-When the mixture is clear, turn off the heat and let the mixture sit for 1 to 2 minutes.
+When the mixture is clear, turn off the heat, and let it sit for 1-2 minutes.